midik/comm-it-challenge/README.md

 1. **Service A**:
    - Fetches data from external APIs
-   - Uploads and processes JSON/Excel files
+   - Uploads and processes the files
    - Provides search functionality
    - Publishes events to Service B

 2. **Service B**:
    - Logs events from Service A
+   - Provides queryable event logs
    - Provides time series analytics
    - Generates PDF reports with charts

 ## Shared Libraries

+Under the `libs` directory, you'll find shared libraries used by both services:

 - **Database**: MongoDB connection and utilities
 - **Redis**: Redis connection and TimeSeries utilities